maximousblk/deno_nightly_test/README.md

 **How can this issue be fixed?**

 You can install unzip via `brew install unzip` on MacOS or `apt-get install unzip -y` on Linux.

-## License

-Deno is licensed under the [MIT License](https://github.com/denoland/deno/blob/master/LICENSE).
-The binaries and install scripts provided through this repository are also licensed under the same license